Royal AI Firewall Documentation

 Environment detection

-Step 2 scans your install for Cloudflare and other security plugins, then shows a checklist of what was found.
-The next step depends on whether Cloudflare is detected.
+Step 2 scans your install for CDNs (Cloudflare, Bunny CDN, Fastly, KeyCDN, Sucuri, StackPath, Akamai) and 23 popular security / caching plugins, then shows a checklist of what was found.
+The next step depends on whether any CDN is detected.

-If Cloudflare is in front of your site, step 3 lists exactly which CF settings to turn off so Royal AI Firewall can take over the AI-bot layer, plus which to leave on.
-See Cloudflare Setup for the full breakdown.
+If any of the seven supported CDNs sits in front of your site, step 3 names it.
+For Cloudflare specifically, the wizard lists exactly which CF settings to turn off so Royal AI Firewall can take over the AI-bot layer, plus which to leave on.
+Other CDNs get a compatibility note confirming Royal AI Firewall coexists with your edge layer.
+See Cloudflare Setup for the full CF breakdown.

 Pick a default policy